slip the letter i in the slit

 - Cut along the paper with dotted lines to make slits.

-- Let the children pick picture cards of words with the /i/ sound to place in the box above the slits.
+- Let the children pick picture cards to place in the box above the slits.

-- Have the children put the letter cards in order on the lines below the picture to make the word (i.e., kid, lid, kit, lip, pin, fin, bin, fin).
+- Have the children put the letter cards in order on the lines below the picture to make the word (e.g., kid, lid, kit, lip, pin, fin, bin, fin).

 - Make a list of words spelled with i: kid, lid, kit, lip, pin, fin, bin, fin.